shawksome/m3u8_StreamSniper/README.md

 ##
 ### Technologies Used
-Puppeteer
+Puppeteer:

 Puppeteer is a Node.js library that controls Chromium, often for web scraping and automation.
 Here, it opens a headless browser (no visible interface) to monitor network requests.

-Capturing .m3u8 Links
+Capturing .m3u8 Links:

 The script loads a webpage in Puppeteer, intercepts network requests, and logs any URLs ending in .m3u8.
 Excecutes in GitHub Actions.

-GitHub Actions Workflow
+GitHub Actions Workflow:

 It runs in GitHub's cloud environment using Node.js, allowing users to trigger the action, specify a URL, and capture .m3u8 links from the site.

 #### Important Notes